Developing innovative genomic diagnostic solutions for precision medicine

 About Us

-The Unit for Genome Diagnostics (GenomeDx/GDx) is based at the Department of Medical Genetics, Oslo University Hospital, Norway.
-We develop comprehensive tools for variant interpretation, annotation, data sharing, and lab automation to support clinical genomics workflows.
+The Bioinformatics group at the Unit for Genome Diagnostics (GenomeDx/GDx) is based at the Department of Medical Genetics, Oslo University Hospital, Norway (eng/no).
+We develop comprehensive tools for variant interpretation, annotation, data sharing, and lab automation to support clinical diagnostics of genomic data.

 What We Do